2. Apply for an I-20

 5. Fly in on Arrival Day

-Airport pickups from the Salt Lake International Airport are available.
-Contact Alison Vásquez in the Office for Global Engagement at email@example.com to schedule a pickup.
+Airport pick-up service is available for new international students arriving from abroad.
+Email Alison Vásquez (firstname.lastname@example.org) in the Office for Global Engagement to schedule a pickup.

 6. Attend International Student Orientation